Faceblossom/Faceblossom.github.io/_pages/about.md

 My current research interests can be summarized as "Few for Many", mainly including the following two aspects:
 1. **Social Network Analysis**: Finding a small number of social members to serve many others.
-2. **Multi-Objective Optimization**: Finding a small number of solutions to serve many objectives.
+2. **Multiobjective Optimization**: Finding a small number of solutions to serve many objectives.

 Publications